dannym08/Dungeon-Masters/docs/proposal.md

 # Summary
 ----------
+Our goal in this project is to create an agent that will train to solve a dungeon.
+These dungeons will be represented by rooms, which will be basic at first, with an exit and entrance.
+As we make progress we will add complexity such as:
+- enemies that the agent must avoid or destroy
+- weapons that the agent can use
+- food that the agent can eat
+- armor that the agent can wear.
-Our project will train an agent to solve a dungeon.
-These rooms will be basic at first, with an exit and entrance.
-As we make progress we will add complexity such as: enemies, weapons the agent can use, food the agent can eat, armor the agent can wear.
-Once that is all added we want to make the exit a ladder up to another floor that is bigger and more difficult, but offers a greater reward.
-Input would be a dungeon map.
-Output would be a score that is described in more detail in the evaluation plan.
-Other applications for this project can be for other dungeon crawler game.
-It could also work in the real world.
-If we set a tiny wheeled robot in a room, this project could be used to help map and move the robot around.
+Our dungeons will initially consist of one floor.
+We eventually want to add a third dimension to the dungeon by creating a ladder up to a higher floor that is bigger and more difficult but offers a greater reward.

+The input will be a dungeon map represented in XML following the Malmo specifications.
+The output will be a calculated score that is described in more detail in the evaluation plan.

+This project’s agent may be applicable to other dungeon crawler games.
+It could theoretically work with physical agents in the real world: if we set a tiny wheeled robot in a room, this project could be used to help map its environment and move the robot around.

 # AI/ML Algorithm
 -----------------